End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Six Common Paradigms

 The empirical evidence presented previously established the irrelevance of packet loss on well-engineered network backbones.
 Next, we examine the related paradigm that the choice of TCP CCA is critical for performance.
-The prevalence of this view is evident from the abstract of Google Networking Research\textquotesingle s publication "BBR: Congestion-Based Congestion Control" \cite{r31}, which introduced the BBR algorithm (Bottleneck Bandwidth and Round-trip Propagation Time).
-The abstract states: \enquote{Physics and climate researchers need to exchange petabytes of data with global collaborators but find their carefully engineered multi-Gbps infrastructure often delivers at only \emph{a few Mbps} over intercontinental distances.}
+The prevalence of this view is evident from the abstract of Google Networking Research\textquotesingle s publication \enquote{BBR: Congestion-Based Congestion Control} \cite{Cardwell2016BBR}, which introduced the BBR algorithm (Bottleneck Bandwidth and Round-trip Propagation Time).
+The abstract states: \enquote{Physics and climate researchers need to exchange petabytes of data with global collaborators but find their carefully engineered multi-Gbps infrastructure often delivers at only \emph{a few Mbps} over intercontinental distances.}---a claim that implicitly attributes poor performance to TCP behavior rather than end-system or architectural factors.

-It is a telling coincidence that during the very period this paradigm was being articulated, a production reality was demonstrated.
-ESnet publicly reported our 1 PB transfer, which achieved 76.63 Gbps average utilization \cite{r4}.
+The Google paper was published in 2016; in 2018, ESnet publicly reported our 1 PB transfer, which achieved 76.63~Gbps average utilization \cite{ESnet2018Record}.
 This result was accomplished not with a novel CCA, but with the default CUBIC in the standard CentOS 7.5 distribution, which did not yet include BBR.
 This demonstrates that the fundamental bottleneck was not the CCA, but the lack of a holistically co-designed system.

-Before proceeding, we establish the context regarding high-speed TCP CCAs by citing relevant Internet Engineering Task Force (IETF) Request for Comments (RFCs) and referring to prior work \cite{r4}.
-Starting in 2018, the suitability of CUBIC for Fast Long-Distance Networks was already addressed by RFC8312 \cite{r32}.
-Coincidentally, earlier work \cite{r4} described a production trial conducted on a 5000-mile, 100 Gbps loop, achieving over 96\% bandwidth utilization---practically, line rate.
+Before proceeding, we establish the context regarding high-speed TCP CCAs by citing relevant Internet Engineering Task Force (IETF) Request for Comments (RFCs) and referring to prior work \cite{ESnet2018Record}.
+Starting in 2018, the suitability of CUBIC for Fast Long-Distance Networks was already documented by RFC8312 \cite{RFC8312CUBIC}.
+Coincidentally, earlier work \cite{ESnet2018Record} described a production trial conducted on a 5000-mile, 100~Gbps loop, achieving over 96\% bandwidth utilization---practically, line rate.
 The systems used in this trial ran CentOS 7.5-1804, which utilized CUBIC as its default CCA.
-We note that RFC9438 \cite{r33}, titled \enquote{CUBIC for Fast and Long-Distance Networks}, has since obsoleted RFC8312.
+We note that RFC9438 \cite{RFC9438CUBIC}, titled \enquote{CUBIC for Fast and Long-Distance Networks}, has since obsoleted RFC8312.
 More recently, RHEL 9.6 and its free rebuilds now include BBR as the default CCA, as demonstrated by the simple command output presented below (\emph{command line output wrapped to fit in a single column}):